The History of WishList Member and WP Courseware

 Take WishList Member for a Test Drive

-We’ve got the foundation for your membership site with an online course.
+We've got the foundation for your membership site with an online course.
 At this point we can actually test to see if our integration works as expected.
-The cool thing about WishList Member is that you don’t have to set up a payment gateway to test if the integration works.
-Here’s how to test:
+The cool thing about this membership plugin is that you don't have to set up a payment gateway to test if the integration works.
+Here's how to test:

 - Click on WishList Member→Levels.

 - Find the level in the list that you've associated with a course and click Copy URL.